Skip to main content

 4. The Program

-5. Concentration in Certified Financial Planning
+5. Concentration in Financial Planning

 Overview

-The Certified Financial Planning (CFP) concentration equips MBA students with a strong foundation in the principles of financial planning.
+The Financial Planning concentration equips MBA students with a strong foundation in the principles of financial planning.
 As individuals and businesses increasingly seek guidance in managing wealth and preparing for the future, the need for comprehensive financial expertise continues to grow.

 Meeting this demand requires knowledge across several key areas: investment strategies, retirement and employee benefit planning, insurance and risk management, and estate and income tax planning.